RobbieZhao/Notes/Econometrics.md

  - E(SSR/(n-2)) = &sigma;<sup>2</sup>
  - sqrt(SSR/(n-2)) is called the standard error of the regression (SER), which is not an unbiased estimator of &sigma;, but an consistent estimator of &sigma;

+### 2.6 Regression through the Origin and Regression on a Constant

+ - Regression through the origin is not done very often because if the intercept is not 0, then the estimator for &beta;<sub>1</sub> is biased.
+ - What if we set the slope to zero and estimate an intercept only?
+Then the intercept is y̅.
+The constant that produces the smallest sum of squared deviations is always the sample average.